Jason Demetriou (rugby league): South Sydney Rabbitohs

+His first match as coach saw the South Sydney club defeat Brisbane by 28-10 at ANZ Stadium in Sydney.

 Following the conclusion of the 2021 NRL season, he replaced the outgoing Bennett as the new head coach of South Sydney.
 In his first official game in charge, South Sydney were defeated 11-4 by Brisbane at Suncorp Stadium.
 In round 3 of the 2022 NRL season, he earned his first win in charge of South Sydney against arch rivals the Sydney Roosters.

 In his first full season at South Sydney, he guided the club to their fifth straight preliminary final.
 Souths took an early 12-0 lead over Penrith but were eventually defeated 32-12.

 In his second season at the club, Demetriou guided Souths to second place on the table during the midway point of the 2023 NRL season.
 However, the club would suffer a form slump in the second half of the year only winning four matches.
 South Sydney would finish 9th on the table missing the finals for the first time since 2017.

 At the start of the 2024 NRL season under Demetriou, South Sydney lost their opening three matches of the season including a humiliating 48-6 loss against arch-rivals the Sydney Roosters.
 It was South Sydney's worst start to a season since 2008.

 Ahead of the clubs round 6 game against Cronulla, it was reported that Demetriou would be sacked as South Sydney head coach if they failed to win the match.
 Despite the team losing the match 34-22, Demetriou was not terminated due to an observable improvement in the team's effort for the game.
 The team would ultimately suffer yet another defeat after their subsequent bye, losing to Melbourne 54-20.
 Although no formal announcement was made by the club about Demetriou's status immediately following the loss, it was reported that club officials would be holding an official meeting regarding his future.
 On 30 April 2024, the club formally terminated Demetriou as coach, appointing Ben Hornby as an interim for the remainder of the season.